 Data Security: Empowered With Data Masking And Data Encryption

-Data security is the practice of keeping data protected from corruption and unauthorized access.
+Data security is the practice of keeping data protective from corruption and unauthorized access.
 The focus behind data security is to ensure privacy while protecting personal or corporate data using Data masking and Data Encryption.

 Confused between Data masking and Data encryption?

-Well within the data community encryption is considered a form of data masking.
+Well within the data community encryption is consider a form of data masking.
 Though many would identify both as one and the same, but Data masking and Data encryption are two technically distinct processes for data security.

 At the same time, there are few similarities between data masking and data encryption, although the differences are substantial.
 Each of them is designed to ensure data security, which can be substantially improved when both are used in synergy.